All Jinx Gaming Slot Demos

 What is the Shoot and Loot Waves bonus in Dead Headz?

 During the bonus round, waves of zombies advance toward the player and a revolver fires up to three bullets per spin.
 Shooting a complete horizontal row of zombies earns an extra spin.
 The number of scatters that triggered the feature determines the starting reel multiplier, either 1x, 5x, or 10x across all reels.
-Wild Multipliers of up to 20x stack on top of that.
-It is deliberately interactive in a way that most slot bonus rounds are not, which is both its strength and the reason some players find the pacing slow. -
+Wild Multipliers of up to 20x stack on top of that. -

 What kind of players are Jinx games built for?

 Players who are willing to invest time in a bonus round rather than expect the base game to carry the experience.
 Both Dead Headz and Jumpasaurs are high volatility titles designed around their bonus mechanics, with the base game functioning more as a runway than the main event.
-If you want frequent base game excitement, this is not the studio for you.
 If you want something that genuinely feels different when the feature hits, it absolutely is.